The law mandates the issuance of a disclaimer to make consumers aware of the

 consequences of consuming any product or service.

-Two rounds of iterations at no extra cost
+We offer two rounds of iterations at no extra cost

-Disclaimers secure the power of the individuals involved for example the buyer and the seller, in any lawfully identified alliance.
+Disclaimers secure the power of the individuals involved, for example, the buyer and the seller, in any lawfully identified alliance.
 A good disclaimer can limit liabilities by minimizing legal risks.

 A disclaimer is commonly stated in circumstances consisting of a definitive element of liability or ambiguity.
 In such instances, a good disclaimer specifically details the rights and liabilities of the user and the seller.

 To identify the need for a disclaimer, here are some requirements: